If you are short and curvy, finding flattering outfits can be a challenge.

 Anything with an “A-line” Shape

-The best shape in dresses and skirts has to be anything with an a-line like this Petite Open Back Maxi Dress ($79.00)
+The best shape in dresses and skirts has to be anything with an a-line like this Petite A-line Dress ($69.00)

 It doesn’t have to be overly exaggerated in order for a curvy petite woman to reap the benefits of this shape either.
 Even a subtle a-line will give your body great emphasis around the waist and longer-looking legs.